harshpreet07/Tweet-Decoder-PPOC/README.md

-# ML-NLP Projects: Regression & Tweet Classification with TensorFlow
+# Regression & Tweet Classification with TensorFlow

 This repository contains a set of machine learning and natural language processing (NLP) tasks completed as part of a foundational course.
 The aim was to understand regression from scratch and build NLP-based classifiers using TensorFlow and pretrained models.